Q: I'm a foreign national and have a criminal charge pending against me, what do I do?

 If you or someone you know are currently facing charges, please call us immediately (before the plea agreement or trial if possible).
 A prudent person hires an experienced and diligent immigration / deportation lawyer as soon as they are arrested for a DUI, receive a summons or indictment in the mail or are booked for any criminal charge.
 Providing your immigration/deportation attorney with a copy of the charges is critical.

 Q: My friend, wife, brother or some other relative is detained by immigration, what do I do?

 A: This is generally the beginning of the removal process.
 Department of Homeland Security can detain people who are present in violation of the immigration laws.
 The detention statutes differ and it's critical to understand the process.
 A person without a criminal history and ties to the community should be able to obtain a reasonable immigration bond.
 This can be done through negotiations with Immigration and Customs Enforcement agents in the jurisdiction in which the person is detained.
 (For Northern Ohio, detainees are sent to Seneca County Jail after processing at one of the local jails.
 For Southern Ohio, detainees are sent to Butler County Jail after processing at a local jail.
-For North Carolina, bed space is very limited.
-Most cases are transferred to Stewart, GA or North Georgia Detention Center and their hearings are held in Atlanta, GA) If the bond amount is unreasonable or the person simply wants to try to lower the amount, immigration judges have the ability to redetermine the bond amounts.
+If the bond amount is unreasonable or the person simply wants to try to lower the amount, immigration judges have the ability to redetermine the bond amounts.